nbicocchi/ubuntu-audiophile-server/README.md

 ## Use

-* The machine is ready for render music to your dac (Bubble Upnp, Audirvana).
-I designed it as a pure upnp audio renderer.
+* The server is ready for render upnp streams to your dac.
+It is compatible with standard upnp sources and controllers such as Bubble Upnp or Audirvana.
-* Eventually, copy your music to /home/your_username/Music and will be seen by mpd (WinSCP, gFTP, CyberDuck)
+* Despite I designed it as a pure upnp audio renderer, it is possible to copy your music to /home/your_username/Music and will be seen by mpd.
+For transferring music you can use popular software such as WinSCP, gFTP, CyberDuck.